F21AS-Edinburgh-CW5/Advanced-Software-Engineering-Assignment/README.md

 coffeeshop.App
 ```

-This launches the Stage 1 ordering interface.
+This launches the Stage 2 multithreaded simulation with the full Swing GUI.

-### Console Simulation
+### Console Simulation;

 Run: